Cost of Owning a Scottish Terrier

 Owning a Scottish Terrier is a significant financial commitment over their 12 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 18-22 lbs of animal and 12 yrs of companionship with a Scottish Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 Whether you are researching the Scottish Terrier for the first time or deepening your knowledge as a current owner, the breed's terrier lineage is the foundation for understanding their needs.

 First-Year Expenses